ipfs-inactive/blog/src/21-pubsub/index.md

 # this is the final blog post's id (used in the directory)
 # this id is part of the url, and should only contain:
 #   letters, numbers, dashes.
-id: 21-pubsub
+id: 25-pubsub

 breadcrumbs:
-  - {name: "Take a look at pubsub on IPFS!", link: "./" }
+  - {name: "Take a look at pubsub on IPFS", link: "./" }

 # the date here should be set to the final publication date,
 # on the day it is published.
-date: 2016-11-09
+date: 2017-05-16

 # this is the Title
-title: Take a look at pubsub on IPFS!
+title: Take a look at pubsub on IPFS

 # this is the name of the main author(s)
 author: Jeromy Johnson